-From Modern Healthcare, Tom Peters throws a few verbal bombs at the healthcare industry:
+From Modern Healthcare (link no longer available), Tom Peters throws a few verbal bombs at the healthcare industry:

 Quality gains needn't be costly, Peters tells HFMAFinancial executives can do more to improve healthcare quality and it won't cost more money to do so, said management guru Tom Peters, speaking at the Healthcare Financial Management Association's yearly meeting.In a keynote speech, Peters told attendees of the gathering that “despite our good work in some areas, like patient safety, we still haven't reached up to the awful level.”
 The high number of hospital-caused drug errors and infections is a “disgrace,” Peters said.

 Peters is absolutely right that better quality CAN cost less – and it should.
 Improving processes saves money — Lean is one way to get there.
 I guess Peters has earned the right to throw rocks… is it helpful?
 In his talk, Peters said we need to train more in “people skills” not in numbers.
 To me, Lean definitely falls into the “people” side as opposed to being really mathematically rigorous like, say, Six Sigma.

 Managing the right process will bring the right results — that Lean truism certainly holds in healthcare.
 Managing processes means getting out there and seeing how work is done, working with and coaching people.
 I think the path to improvement can't rely exclusively on measurement, quotas, and incentives.
 You have to manage the people and the process.
 I'm hoping Peters would agree with that.

 The HFMA website also has an interview with Peters.

 Peters often speaks in terms that might remind you of Lean:

 My revolution is a revolution of simplicity that gets us focused back on delivering health care and realizing that a lot of our operational problems that are involved with healthcare delivery itself are problems that can be fixed with some straightforward solutions.
 Just throwing money at these problems is not the answer.